-For advertisers, even the most brilliant creative and insight-driven strategies can’t alleviate the nagging feeling in the back of their minds.
+For advertisers, even the most brilliant creative and data-driven marketing strategies can’t alleviate the nagging feeling in the back of their minds.
 The reality of ad waste is still a top concern, especially in digital media, the fastest growing channel.
-Advertisers are expected to spend $68 billion on digital ads in 2016, eclipsing the $66 billion that will be spent on TV advertising.
-And those digital media dollars are being invested in a particularly volatile space fraught with annoyed consumers, ad blocking, fraud and lack of transparency.
+Advertisers are expected to spend over $380 billion on digital ads in 2020 and those digital media dollars are being invested in a particularly volatile space fraught with annoyed consumers, ad blocking, fraud and lack of transparency.

 So how serious is the ad waste problem, anyway?
 The following 10 facts shed light on the problem and how the industry is reacting: